coffee beans

 Usually, breve coffee is a short 4oz drink served in a small Gibraltar glass – the same glasses used when making a cortado.

-Sometimes, you’ll see this espresso beverage referred to as a breve latte, breve cafe latte, café breve, or coffee breve.
-But they’re all the same thing.
+Sometimes, you’ll see this espresso beverage referred to as a breve latte, breve cafe latte, caffè breve, coffee breve, or simply breve.
+But they’re all the same thing; us coffee nerds just like to add our own spin on things.

 Indulgence is the name of the game here so you’ll most likely see it as a dessert or after-dinner drink rather than a morning pick-me-up.
 Thanks to the added calories of half and half milk, it’s not the most healthy coffee drink out there.
-But that just adds to its enjoyment.
+But (for me, at least) that just adds to its enjoyment.

 If you’re in the mood for something even more indulgent, the Kyoto latte might be right up your street.
 Find out what it is and how to make it here: